 FPV stands for First Person View, or sometimes but less commonly First Person Video, and is a way of flying a radio control aircraft while having a pilot's eye view i.e. flying it as if you were sat in the cockpit.

 Incidentally, this page isn't intended to give a technical breakdown of FPV, but more of a general overview to perhaps whet your appetite!

 So dreams can come true!

-Back then that was a completely unrealistic fantasy, and an impossible idea, but just a decade or so later small video cameras had found their way into the hobby and were being fitted to model aircraft for aerial video fun.
+Back then that was a completely unrealistic fantasy, but just a decade or so later small video cameras had found their way into the hobby and were being fitted to model aircraft for aerial video fun.